A few months ago, whispers about a test that would change the way brands advertise on Facebook started circulating industry blogs.

 Not long ago, Facebook Product Marketing Manager, Afsheen Ali, reached out to Jon Loomer to officially address the rumors regarding the 20% text rule:

 “Our research has shown that people demonstrate a preference for ads with less text.
 Previously, if 20% of an ad image’s area was text, it was not approved to run on Facebook, Instagram or the Audience Network.
-We’ve heard from some advertisers that this can be confusing, as it’s not always clear that an ad does not meet the policy requirements until after creative has been submitted.
-We are shifting to a new solution to improve this experience which allows advertisers more flexibility while still allowing us to maintain an enjoyable experience for people.”
+Some advertisers think this can be confusing, as it’s not always clear that an ad does not meet the policy requirements until after creative has been submitted.
+Facebook is shifting to a new solution to improve this experience which allows advertisers more flexibility while still allowing us to maintain an enjoyable experience for people.”

-Under Facebook’s new guidelines, an ad won’t be outright rejected if it contains more than 20% text, but it will have its reach limited — in some cases significantly.
+Under Facebook’s new guidelines, an ad isn’t outright rejected if it contains more than 20% text, but it will have its reach limited — in some cases significantly.
 Instead of using a “run or reject” system, Facebook will now categorize your ad according to the following ratings:

 With Facebook’s new text overlay tool, you can upload an image to see what the chances are it will have its reach restricted.
 We put a couple of our own images to the test…